NeuPhysics/neutrino/docs/cosmology.rst

    **Estimation of neutrino chemical potential** is done using the limit that neutrino energy density should be less than the total energy density of the universe.

    To calculate the energy density of the neutrinos we need the phase space density which requires the distribution.
 In this paper, Weiler used the Fermi-Dirac distribution assuming :math:`m\ll T`.
-(This approximation is explained in J. Bernstein and G. Feinberg, Phys.
+(The reason is that we are looking at a distribution generated at early universe.
+This approximation is explained in J. Bernstein and G. Feinberg, Phys.
 Lett.
 101B, 39 (1981).)

    .. math::
       f_{\nu_i}(p) = \frac{1}{ \exp\left( p/T_d - \bar \mu_i \right) +1 },